Connects: Yellowhead Hwy. to Alaska Hwy.

 - J 2.5 Cassiar RV Park to west.

 - J 2.7 Access road to KITWANGA (pop.
 481) with access to Battle Hill National Historic Site (see photo at left).

 - J 13.1 Access to GITANYOW; gas/diesel bar.
 Attraction: One of the largest concentrations of standing totem poles in northwestern British Columbia.

 - J 96.5 Meziadin Lake Provincial Park; camping.

 - J 97.5 Meziadin Junction has gas, lodging, cafe and convenience store.
-Junction with BC Highway 37A which leads west 38 miles and passes Bear Glacier to 5th Avenue, the main street of STEWART, BC (pop.
+Junction with BC Highway 37A which leads 38 miles, past Bear Glacier, to downtown STEWART, BC (pop.
 699).
-Groceries, gas/diesel/propane, churches and visitor centre.
-Dining and lodging in Stewart at the King Edward Hotel & Motel and lodging at the Ripley Creek Inn.
-Full-service camping as you enter Stewart at Bear River RV Park, turn at Mile 36.9 on Highway 37A.
-Attractions: Historic buildings, fishing, museum, estuary boardwalk.
-Road continues across international border (must stop at customs) to HYDER, AK (pop.
+Groceries, gas/diesel/propane, churches, visitor centre, dining and lodging available in Stewart.
+Hotel accommodations at the Ripley Creek Inn.
+Full-service camping as you enter Stewart at Bear River RV Park (turn at Mile 36.9 on Highway 37A, just west of Bear River Bridge #1).
+Attractions in Stewart include historic buildings, fishing, the museum, and an estuary boardwalk.
+Road continues across international border (you must stop at customs) to HYDER, AK (pop.
 100); camping, general store.
-Fish Creek Wildlife Observation Area for bear viewing, Salmon Glacier.
+Head out Salmon River Road (paved) for Fish Creek Wildlife Observation Area for bear viewing; continue up gravel Salmon Glacier Road for views of Salmon Glacier.